How To Update Your WordPress Installation From The WordPress Dashboard

 As you will learn in the tutorials below, the automatic updating feature in WordPress is useful for:

-- Updating WordPress installation software automatically to the latest version.
+- Upgrading WordPress installation software automatically to the latest version.

 - Uploading and installing WordPress Plugins to your server.

-- Updating WordPress plugins automatically to the latest version.
+- Upgrading WordPress plugins automatically to the latest version.

 - Uploading and installing WordPress Themes to your site.

-- Upgrading WordPress Themes automatically to the latest version.
+- Updating WordPress Themes automatically to the latest version.

 Complete the tutorial below to learn how to update WordPress automatically via your WordPress dashboard.